 This series looks at a few key themes that are likely to be having an impact on local places and local people in the wake of the pandemic.
 In each post we look at some small area datasets that could be used to help understand communities and inform decisions on local policy.
+Here we focus on neighbourhood data on mental health.

 The effects of the pandemic and lockdown on mental health paint a stark picture.